 This week we have Brianna Moller Greene from Elite Product Sourcing (EPS) – a premier product sourcing service for Amazon FBA and other online marketplaces.
-She is an active member in the community, you can see the EPS Facebook group and website further down in this blog post.
+She is an active member in the community, and she will talk about how to get started with online arbitrage for Amazon FBA.
+You can see the EPS Facebook group and website further down in this blog post.

 If you’ve already been selling on Amazon for some time now, you might be considering the addition of Online Arbitrage to your business model.
 While wholesale, private labeling, bundling & retail arbitrage are all fantastic models for selling via Amazon FBA, online arbitrage is also a valuable method for acquiring quality products to sell & for expanding your Amazon business.
-Below you will find a “crash course” in getting started with online arbitrage.
+Below you will find a “crash course” in getting started with online arbitrage for Amazon FBA sellers.
 From locating products to improving product ROI’s, I’ve summarized a list of the most important factors that will aid you in launching into OA.

 There are various reasons for implementing OA as a major strategy for locating quality products to sell through Amazon FBA.
 And one of the most significant reasons is to save time.
 Some product sourcing strategies such as RA (Retail Arbitrage) take a significant amount of legwork.
 From driving store to store, scanning aisles upon aisles of products to removing price stickers & prepping products for shipment, while profitable, RA can be quite time consuming.
 Online Arbitrage allows you to find items in a fraction of the time – in fact, a full day’s RA haul can often be ordered online in a matter of an hour or two.
 No standing in lines, no answering questions, no loading & unloading of a vehicle or trailer.
 Another benefit of OA is that it makes sourcing possible for just about anyone.
 Whether you live in a rural area with few stores, are a stay at home parent, are disabled or aren’t even a U.S. resident, OA allows those who don’t have the time or capability to source, to still sell products on Amazon.